Team & Governance

 Juan Fernández Ochoa

-Campaigns and Communications Officer
+Campaigns and Communications Manager

-Juan Fernandez Ochoa is Campaigns and Communications Officer at IDPC.
+Juan Fernandez Ochoa is Campaigns and Communications Manager at IDPC.
 He leads on the development of the Support.
-Don't Punish campaign and works closely with the Head of Research and Communications in maintaining and expanding the organisation's communication channels.
+Don't Punish campaign and works closely with the Head of Research and Communications and volunteers in maintaining and expanding the organisation's communication channels.
 Before joining IDPC, he was Policy Officer at the Beckley Foundation, carrying out research and overseeing the development of two major reports on drug policy and regulation.
 He previously held communications roles at the Calouste Gulbenkian Foundation (UK Branch) and DrugScience (formerly known as ISCD).
 He holds a double Masters degree in European Studies from the London School of Economics and Sciences Po.

 • Maria-Goretti Ane